degville/docs-cloud/en/install-juju.md

 ```

 The constraint in the above command will ask MAAS to use any nodes tagged with
-`juju` to host the container for the Juju client.
+`juju` to host the controller for the Juju client.
 We tagged this node within
 MAAS in the [previous step][tagging].

 The output to a successful bootstrap will look similar to the following: